 - Perception (PER) (see Dragon Magazine #133, page 12)

-- Racial adjustments to attributes are made after distribution, but no other adjustments or re-distribution of attribute points are allowed
+- Racial adjustments to attributes are made after distribution, but no other adjustments or re-distribution of ability scores are allowed

 - First level characters will start with maximum hit points, rolling for additional hit points per level thereafter.

 - When rolling hit points each level, ones may be re-rolled.